opensquare-network/paid-qa/README.md

 # Paid QA

 OpenSquare Paid-QA is an on-chain Paid Q&A platform that allow user to create topics and fund the valuable answers.
-This repository is the javascript implementation of the [OpenSquare QA Specification](https://github.com/opensquare-network/qa-spec).
+This repository is the nodejs implementation of the [OpenSquare QA Specification](https://github.com/opensquare-network/qa-spec).

 # Code structure